Click the course titles to view some of my signature course syllabi:

 This upper-division English course examines how the material culture of the distant past (ie. medieval and early modern objects) shape contemporary conceptions of individual, communal and national identity.
 Students in this course have the opportunity to construct mock museum exhibitions; tour cemeteries and visit an embalmer to evaluate the relationship between premodern and contemporary funerary practices and grave good culture; study sixteenth-century slave narratives alongside modern accounts of human trafficking and design Pinterest boards for premodern clientele.

 Thanks to the incredible generosity of an alum donor who wants to provide opportunities for all students--regardless of financial, physical or life circumstances--to have the kind of transformational international travel experience that he did as an undergraduate at Rollins, I have the privilege of taking small groups of English majors and minors and Writing minors on highly subsidized short-term field studies to different destinations around the globe.
 These week-long trips are embedded within a semester-long course, where we conduct in-depth studies of that country's premodern history, literature and culture.
 So far, my colleague and partner-in-crime Emily Russell and I traveled with students to Scotland and Ireland, Spain and Peru.
-Where will we go over Spring Break 2019?
-(Hint: think Romeo & Juliet)
+For Spring Break 2019 we partnered with Ben Hudson and took a group to Venice and Milan.

 How do poems, novels, plays, and short stories inform and inspire legal process and procedure--and vice versa?
 This course examines the surprising intersections and overlaps between literary and legal culture.
 In addition to holding mock trials, analyzing autopsy reports, writing legal briefs and studying Supreme Court rulings, students also make use of the privileges afforded to them by the Freedom of Information Act by investigating real-life Florida cold cases and then constructing new narratives of what they think happened and why.